Sub-Saharan Africa Program

 Creating environments where civil society can flourish

-ICNL helps partners create legal frameworks that protect the freedoms of association, peaceful assembly, and expression.
-We work with civil society and governments alike.
+ICNL works with civil society and governments to promote legal frameworks that protect the freedoms of association, peaceful assembly, and expression.

-Our contributions include tracking and analyzing legislation across the continent, supporting stakeholder convenings and learning initiatives, and producing tools to aid legal implementation, compliance, and policy advocacy.
+We track and analyze legislation across Africa, support stakeholder convenings and learning initiatives, and produce tools to aid legal implementation, compliance, and advocacy.

 A hand holding a mobile phone with a laptop in the background